-The OA Switchboard is now a reality: the MVP (Minimum Viable Product), currently in its pilot phase, has delivered a neutral information exchange ‘hub’, streamlining the communication between funders, institutions and publishers regarding OA publications.
+The OA Switchboard is now a reality: the MVP (Minimum Viable Product), currently in its pilot phase, has delivered a neutral information exchange ‘hub’, streamlining the communication between funders, institutions and regarding OA publications.
 The OA Switchboard will reduce the complexity in the implementation of multi-lateral Open Access publication-level arrangements, ensuring a financial settlement can be done.

-In essence, the OA Switchboard enables funders, institutions and publishers to send and receive a defined set of standardised messages between them, ideally in an automated, integrated, and scalable manner.
+In essence, the OA Switchboard enables funders, institutions and to send and receive a defined set of standardised messages between them, ideally in an automated, integrated, and scalable manner.

 OASPA is extremely proud that the 2020 project we are overseeing is completely on track, both in time and budget.
 Over the summer the MVP (as the first step towards this essential infrastructure) was developed in close collaboration with representatives of all stakeholder groups.
 We have held many plenary and 1-to-1 meetings with stakeholders and experts and have regularly reported on progress.

 Simultaneously, we’re preparing, as planned, for a sustainable set-up for 2021 and beyond.
 We will continue to prioritise standards and efficiency while developing our open source solutions and services.
 The OA Switchboard fosters wide collaboration and broad input so that the whole ecosystem can benefit, and allows for integration with stakeholders’ own (or their partners’) systems and solutions, while supporting and enriching these.
 Participation and technical integration will always be open to all who meet our purpose and criteria.